 You can follow the steps below to run and test the archival feature locally:

 ./cadence --do samples-domain domain register --gd false --history_archival_status enabled --visibility_archival_status enabled --retention 0

 - Run the helloworld cadence-sample (opens new window) by following the README

 - Copy the workflowID the completed workflow from log output

 ./cadence --do samples-domain wf listarchived -q 'WorkflowID = "<workflowID>"'

 ./cadence --do samples-domain wf show --wid <workflowID> --rid <runID>

 In step 2, we registered a new domain and enabled both history and visibility archival feature for that domain.
 Since we didn't provide an archival URI when registering the new domain, the default URI specified in

 config/development.yaml is used.
 The default URI is

-file:///tmp/cadence_archival/development, so you can find the archived workflow history under the
+"file:///tmp/cadence_vis_archival/development" for visibility archival.
+You can find the archived workflow history under the

 # Running in Production